 Dementia in Mexico is an important yet unrecognised problem.
 As our population ages and the rate of chronic diseases rises, we will face an important increase of the cases of dementia.
 The time to prevent that is now.

-Bio: Jeronimo Martin attended the Universidad Nacional Autonoma de Mexico (UNAM), where he studied medicine for seven years.
+Jerónimo Martin attended the Universidad Nacional Autonoma de Mexico (UNAM), where he studied medicine for seven years.
 During this time, he completed clinical rotations in several different hospitals, including the Neurological National Institute, Cardiology National Institute, and Mexican General Hospital.
-He graduated with top marks and was accepted to Hospital General La Raza, where he completed a three-year residence in emergency medicine.
+He graduated with top marks and was accepted to Hospital General La Raza, where he completed a three-year residency in emergency medicine.
 After graduating, he stayed on at Hospital General La Raza and became a tutor for new residents.
-Now with the help of GBHI, Martin would like to develop programs to improve stroke treatment in Mexico.
+With the help of GBHI, Jerónimo is developing programs to improve stroke treatment in Mexico.